koalas11/Witness/README.md

 - JDK 17 or later
 - An Android device or emulator with Google Play Services (for GPS)
 - A Wear OS device or emulator (for wearable companion app)
-- Google account for OAuth, Gmail and Drive integration (optional)
+- Google account for Gmail and Drive integration (optional)
 - Gemini API Key for LLM features (optional)

 ### Building and running the app